 If the Boss VE-500 is to expansive or intimidating, the VE-20 is a great alternative.
 It is more accessible in its design and its price, without compromising sound quality.
 This is a pedal meant just for vocalists, so if you are looking for an “all in one” busking pedal to incorporate with your acoustic guitar, you’ll need to look elsewhere.

 The last Boss pedal to make it onto this list is designed specifically for singers that utilize the acoustic guitar.
 If you want a single pedal to work with on a gig that is easy to understand, then this is the one for you.

-At first glance, the VE-8 Acoustic Singer looks simple and, honestly, a bit dated in its design, but don’t let it’s uninspired looks deter you.
-This pedal has everything that a serious singer/songwriter on an acoustic guitar will need for a gig as it includes must-have effects for both guitar and vocals as well as all the required signal routing options.
+At first glance, the VE-8 Acoustic Singer looks simple and a bit dated in its design, but don’t let its uninspired looks deter you.
+This pedal has everything a severe singer/songwriter on an acoustic guitar will need for a gig, as it includes must-have effects for both guitar and vocals and all the required signal routing options.

 One of the most useful parts of this pedal is the 80 second looper that can independently control guitar and vocal recording/playback levels.

 One aspect of this pedal that I really like is the large buttons.
 While this may seem like a minor detail, anyone who has played live on stage will know that you’re multitasking constantly, and knowing that you have more space to hit your effects accurately is a safety net that won’t go unnoticed.

 The pedal is split into three sections: Guitar, Vocals, and Output (Looper), with individual controls for all of the effects in each section.
 The Output section includes level controls for your guitar and vocal, which can be controlled for your master volume while playing and while looping.
 There are also controls for Memory presets that can let you customize the pedal for a setlist.